 African Americans in Waterford

-on a shady street, a picturesque frame church overlooking a mill, tilting tombstones in a segregated cemetery: These are the most evocative monuments that remain of African-Americans who for 150 years made up a quarter of this old village and contributed immeasurably to its life and character.
+…a picturesque frame church overlooking a mill, tilting tombstones in a segregated cemetery: These are the most evocative monuments that remain of African-Americans who for 150 years made up a quarter of this old village and contributed immeasurably to its life and character….

 They are all gone now—along with nearly all of the old white families—but their descendants cherish stories of a rich and remarkable past in this unusual Southern town.
 Follow along with the time-line of African-American experience in Waterford: